'No big fish left' for further EU sanctions on Russians

 In a sign of the prevailing mood, EU foreign affairs chief Josep Borrell used tougher rhetoric than ever in condemning Russia's plans in a formal statement after meeting the 27 EU foreign ministers in the margins of the UN General Assembly in New York on Wednesday.

-Russia was responsible for "immense suffering" in Ukraine, he said on behalf of the EU.
+Russia was responsible for "immense suffering" in Ukraine, Borrell said on behalf of the EU.

 Ukraine had a "right to liberate" its territories," his statement added.
 "We salute the courage and successes of the Ukrainian Armed Forces during the current counter-offensive".

-"Now it is clear that Russia wants to destroy Ukraine by all means," Borrell also told press personally in a New York.
+"Now it is clear that Russia wants to destroy Ukraine by all means," Borrell also personally told press in New York.

-"Although [Russian president Vladimir] Putin tried to scare us all with his latest address, he missed the target completely," Ukraine's former ambassador to the EU, Kostiantyn Yelisieiev, told EUobserver, referring to a speech by Putin on Wednesday, in which the Russian leader spoke of the annexations and made nuclear threats.
+"Although Putin tried to scare us all with his latest address, he missed the target completely," Ukraine's former ambassador to the EU, Kostiantyn Yelisieiev, told EUobserver, referring to a speech by Putin on Wednesday, in which the Russian leader spoke of the annexations and made nuclear threats.

 "The Kremlin is toxic as never before," Yelisieiev said.